aaizazpatel/Analysis-of-Correlation-and-CAPM-Betas-during-Financial-Crisis-/README.md

 ## Introduction

 This repository contains code and analysis for Project 2 of FINA 6333 – Spring 2024 course taught by Richard Herron.
-The project aims to investigate whether correlations tend to increase during financial crises and if there's a similar pattern for Capital Asset Pricing Model (CAPM) betas.
+The project aims to investigate whether correlations tend to converge during financial crises and if there's a similar pattern for Capital Asset Pricing Model (CAPM) betas.
 The analysis utilizes daily returns data for S&P 500 stocks from 1980 through 2023.

 ## Group Members